wojciechmarek/weather-station/README.md

 - Model-View-ViewModel architectural pattern (MVVM)
 - MVVM Light Library
 - Newtonsoft.Json and JSON
-- some kind of API provider 😅
+- OpenWeatherMap API

 ## How to run

 Take a computer with Windows OS.
 Install .Net Framework and Visual Studio.
 Open the project file, and follow the instructions on what else to install, then build and run it.
-You have to mock the API in some way.
+You have to update the secret key inside the `App.config` file.
 Rock.